Breaking Point 2026: Rising Healthcare Costs and the Employer’s Responsibility

 By pairing technology with human advocacy, employers can empower their workforce to:

-As 2026 approaches, the employers that stand out won’t be the ones with the lowest premiums—they’ll be the ones with the most human approach to affordability.
+In 2026, employers that stand out aren’t the ones with the lowest premiums—they’re the ones with the most human approach to affordability.
 Helping employees navigate medical bills isn’t just compassionate—it’s smart business.
 When people feel financially protected, they stay healthier, more engaged, and more loyal to the organization that stood by them when it mattered most.